nohzafk/devcontainer-feature-emacs-lsp-bridge/README.md

  html_tailwindcss.json   pyright_ruff.json                       volar_emmet.json
 ```

-For example, to use the `pyright_ruff` language server, add this line to the `features` section in the `devcontainer.json`:
+For example, to use the `pyright-background-analysis_ruff` language server, add this line to the `features` section in the `devcontainer.json`:

 ```json
 "ghcr.io/nohzafk/devcontainer-feature-emacs-lsp-bridge/pyright-background-analysis_ruff:latest": {}